nasa/astrobee/doc/general_documentation/NASA_INSTALL.md

     rospack profile

-For more information on running the simulator and moving the robot, please see the [/ref sim-readme].
+For more information on running the simulator and moving the robot, please see the \ref sim-readme.

 ## Running the code on a real robot